ZSRoach/CMS320-Fall2025/README.md

 [Team Name] presents:
 JumPin

-JumPin is a Foddian-style 2D platformer where the player controls a ball, from the classic arcade cabinet pinball games. [
+JumPin is a Foddian-style 2D platformer where the player controls a ball, from the classic arcade cabinet pinball games.
+Travel through levels of pinball craziness to return to your own pinball machine, and be careful not to slip!